Kill the Golden Goose

 Advertisement for Kill the Golden Goose, in the May 9, 1979 issue of Variety.

-In this scene, Mr. Olympia (Ken Waller) grabs Mona Loa and calls him a "Coconut Head".
+In this scene, Mr. Olympia (Ken Waller) calls Mona Loa a "Coconut Head".

-A moment later Mona Loa asks Mr. Olympia a question and says, "Your dead, if you're lying".
+A moment later Mona Loa asks a question and says, "Your dead, if you're lying".

-This is what can happen if Mona Loa knocks on your door . . . and you open the door.
+This is what can happen if you're home when Mona Loa knocks on your door.

 Various incarnations of Kill the Golden Goose.
-It was re-released as Kill the Golden Ninja during the Ninja craze and Time of Death was a German release, with a more scary looking cover.
+It was re-released as Kill the Golden Ninja during the Ninja craze and Time of Death was a German release.

-There were several of these Mexican Lobby Cards, displaying different versions of the inset photo.
+There were several of these Mexican Lobby Cards, in different versions.